Kevin-Mok/my-site/content/resume/_index.md

 - Clone of Super Mario Bros 1-1, but Mario is mobility-impaired and uses ramps to get through the level.
-- Able to played using only head movement by getting input from a face-tracking script (**OpenCV**).
+- Able to be played using only head movement by getting input from a face-tracking script (**OpenCV**).
 - Implemented in [**Godot**][Godot site], an open-source game engine.
 - Made during a 24-hour [accessibility-themed hackathon][PC Hacks event].